astro313/RXJ1131/WRITEUP/response.md

 We thank the referee for providing constructive and thoughtful comments that helped us to improve this manuscript.
 We have addressed all the concerns raised by the referee in the revised version of the manuscript.
-Our response can be found after each of the referee's points below.
+Our response can be found after each of the referee's points below and are marked by a "#" symbol at the beginning.

 COMMENTS IN DETAIL: